CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/overview.md

 This section holds information on the whole AppEngine installation configuration with a possibility to edit some of the values.

 **Development** – plugin development-related settings.
-Click here to find out more
+Check AppEngine Developer's Guide to know more about plugin development-related settings.

-**SLD Servers** – here you can find settings from the SLD Servers section
+**SLD Servers** – here you can find settings from the [SLD Servers](#sld-servers) section

 **General** – here you can change i.a. a default attachment folder, default ports.